 Maternal near miss in low-resource areas

-CONCLUSION: By using the Global Network Near-Miss Maternal Mortality System, large numbers of women were screened for near-miss events, including those delivering at home or a low-level maternity clinic.
+Conclusion: By using the Global Network Near-Miss Maternal Mortality System, large numbers of women were screened for near-miss events, including those delivering at home or a low-level maternity clinic.
 The 4.0% incidence of near-miss maternal mortality is similar to previously reported data.
 The ratio of 26 near-miss cases to 1 maternal death suggests that near miss might evaluate the impact of interventions more efficiently than maternal mortality.
-This article is protected by copyright.
-All rights reserved.